What new mothers should be eating after giving birth? A wholesome blend of easy recipes that are delicious and the best postpartum meals for recovery.

 Here is the video on how to prepare desi ghee at home with unsalted butter.

-Eating carom seeds helps moms with bloating and prevents breastfed babies to become gassy.
+Eating carom seeds significantly helps moms with bloating and prevents breastfed babies to become gassy.

-Making the right choice of bread as per your taste and preference for postpartum eating is absolutely healthy now and in the long term.
+Making the right choice of bread as per your taste and preference for postpartum eating is absolutely healthy after baby and in the long term.

 Lemongrass tea for Postpartum weight loss